Members of the University of Stirling Vision Group

 Visual perception with special reference of visual memory.

 It was at this juncture that, having decided on a name for what we were hoping would become a collaborative group, we contacted Leslie Smith for his mathematical and computing skills.
 But this was only a start.
 Once Leslie was on board, we approached Bill Phillips, whose long standing interest in visual memory had led him to take the plunge into the recently emerging domain of neural networks and learning algorithms.
 After many Vision Group meetings, much sharing of ideas, many hours spent working on implementations of algorithms, and the writing of a number of working papers, we decided to submit a suite of five grant applications to the Science and Engineering Research Council, who had let it be known that they were looking for groups of researchers working on the use of computers to model the functional principles of neural system.
 The stated aim of the SERC was to set up a small number of “Centres of Excellence” in this domain.
 Not only were two of our grant applications accepted (one submitted by Bill Phillips and one submitted by Leslie Smith), but also our university was encouraged to create a brand new Centre for Cognitive and Computational Neuroscience .
 This empire absorbed the University of Stirling Vision Group which ceased to have an independent existence.
 Its coming into existence also coincided with my departure from Stirling on my way to founding my Painting School of Montmiral, where I intended to put theory into practice both in my own work and in my teaching.
 I also had hopes of confirming and, with any luck, extending the theory.
+Also after leaving Stirling University, Alistair and I were founder members of a small software development company which used ideas developed within the Vision Group as a basis for creating an image manipulation tool. ****

 The word “abstract” is commonly used to refer to a wide variety of paintings.
 Therefore, there is clearly some confusion as to precisely what it means.
 This is partly because its usage by artists and critics has evolved over the years and partly because its subtleties have been degraded by an uninformed public.
 One unresolved issue is where to draw the line between “figurative” and “non-figurative”.
 Few nowadays would describe Paul Cézanne as an abstract artist (see image below), yet his working philosophy exemplifies the original meaning given to the word.